stoplightio/docs/articles/testing/contract-testing.md

 - **Single Source of Truth**: Your API specification is the single source of truth that describes your API.
 From it, you can generate documentation, SDKs, mock servers, and more.
-Incorporating the specification into your testing pipeline ensures that the it accurately represents your API implementation over time.
+Incorporating the specification into your testing pipeline ensures that it accurately represents your API implementation over time.

 <!-- theme: info -->